WENDGOUNDI/facial_expression_detection/README.md

 **Notes:**

-For improvement, train the network for longer epochs, apply different deep leraning techniques to improve the accuracy and try different face detector model during the inference.
+- For improvement, train the network for longer epochs, apply different deep leraning techniques to improve the accuracy and try different face detector model during the inference.
+- To run the python format for the inference file, it is advisable to make some adjustment.
+The file contains inference for image and video for both face detector models.
+Seperate them and run one at a time.